Pagpag: Siyam na Buhay: Plot

 Cedric and his friends Hannah, Ashley, Rico and Justin come upon the wake of Roman, husband of Lucy, which is arranged by undertaker Leni and her colleagues Dencio and Marcelo.
 At the wake, Marcelo sweeps the room when Eva, Lucy's older sister, scolds him as it is a bad superstition.
 All of the guests violate a superstition: Hannah drops tears on the coffin when she sees Cedric holding Leni's hand; Rico wipes the coffin with a handkerchief; Justin steals bread from the wake; Ashley looks at her reflection in the mirror; Cedric attends the wake with a wound; Dencio steals the money below the coffin and they all fail to do "pagpag," an act of dusting off oneself after a funeral to avoid being followed home by evil spirits.

 At home, Leni's adopted brother Mac-Mac sees apparitions and draws nine figures with a number 8.
 Marcelo is killed by a malevolent entity while sweeping outside.
 Dencio blames Leni for not doing the pagpag and tells her that the spirit is coming back for the rest of them.
 He proceeds to tell her the story of how Roman died.
 Roman and Lucy once had a son, Emmanuel, who died.
 Roman made a pact with the Devil to bring back his son, but had to kill nine people in order to do so.
 After committing his sins, he found his son well and alive inside his coffin.
 One night, the people from the barrio tried to burn Roman's house down after learning of his pact, leading to his death and the disappearance of his son.

-Meanwhile, Hannah plans to commit suicide when she sees a shadow which she follows, thinking it is Cedric.
+Meanwhile, a suicidal Hannah sees a shadow which she follows, thinking it is Cedric.
 To her horror, she receives a phone call from him, telling her that he is on his way there.
-Hannah panics and a demonic form gouges her eyes out and throws her into the pool, killing her in front of Cedric, who is blamed for her death.
-Rico is killed when the spirit emerges from his handkerchief and throws him against a wall in the shower.
+Hannah panics and a demonic form gouges out her eyes and throws her into a swimming pool, killing her in front of Cedric, who is blamed for her death.
+Rico is killed when a spirit emerges from his handkerchief and throws him against a wall while in the shower.
 Cedric tells Justin and Ashley to burn the clothes they wore at the wake.

 Cedric decides to go back to Lucy's house to talk to Eva.
 On the way, he rescues Leni, who is being chased by Roman's ghost in a market, and brings her along.
 Leni realizes they have the same goal and decide to team up.